 Not only is it essential to get proper shoes, but also vital to know when to replace them.

-Sooner or later your sneakers lifespan will come to an end—even for the most expensive shoes made with the finest materials.
+Sooner or later your running shoes lifespan will come to an end—even for the most expensive sneakers made with the finest materials.

 The exact mileage range depends on many factors such as your weight, training frequency, training terrains, etc., but as a general rule, replace your running shoes after 400 to 500 miles of wear.

 Keep track of your shoes using your training journal—the old fashioned way—or an app like like MapMyRun that lets you monitor the mileage on a specific pair after each run.

 Make Running Less Difficult – 7.
 Listen & Adjust

 Last but not least, making running less painful may boil down to listening to your body and taking enough rest.

 As a runner, putting your feet up might not be what you want to hear, but, in most cases, that’s the best thing you can do to make running feel easier.